An Empirical Analysis of Fairness Notions under Differential Privacy: Background

 \subsection{Fairness Notions}

-In this section, we briefly define the group fairness notions that we analyze in this work.
-We selected notions from opposing classes of statistical non-discrimination criteria: independence, separation, sufficiency \citep{barocas-hardt-narayanan}, which are properties about the joint distributions of sensitive attributes, the prediction target variable, and the outcome of a classifier, formally taking the form of conditional independence statements among the aforementioned variables\citep{castelnovo2022clarification}.
-Independence is represented in our work by demographic parity, separation by equalized odds, while sufficiency is interpreted as predictive parity.
-We do not consider whether these notions are adequate for the use cases discussed.
-Instead, we focus on the effects of differential privacy on fairness indicators related to these notions.
+In this section, we define the group fairness notions to be analyzed, which are drawn from three distinct classes of statistical non-discrimination criteria: independence, separation, and sufficiency~\cite{barocas-hardt-narayanan}.
+These notions pertain to the joint distributions of sensitive attributes, target labels, and predicted labels, and are expressed as conditional independence statements between these variables~\cite{castelnovo2022clarification}.
+We use demographic parity to represent independence, equalized odds to represent separation, and predictive parity to represent sufficiency, each of which is described in detail below.
+Given the subjective nature of fairness criteria selection for different use cases, we do not assess their specific relevance to the datasets in our analysis (see~\cite{makhlouf2021applicability} for a discussion on this topic).
+Instead, we focus on examining the effects of using DP-SGD to train ML models with respect to each criterion.